At the start of the 2020 pandemic, performing artists contemplated the suddenly blank calendar and wondered what the future would hold.

 Learning to play the ghostly and mechanical Mark Snow theme was harder than expected.
 Watching this now I wish I could go back and do one more take….

 Somewhere in the TBP years I binge-watched the whole series while on tour.
 Unlike some X-files fans, I dislike the myth-arc, much preferring the stand-alone “monster of the week” episodes.
-Writer Darin Morgan is an especially interesting figure; his few scripts for The X-Files are metatextual, hilarious, and deeply satisfying.
+Writer Darin Morgan is an especially interesting figure; his few scripts for The X-Files are metatextual, hilarious, and satisfying.

 6) Newhart (Henry Mancini)